-At the end of the 19th century, some of the most à la mode jewelry was white - white stones with white metal setting - and designed in the garland style.
+At the end of the 19th century, some of the most à la mode jewelry was white, white stones with a white metal setting, and designed in the garland style.
 Delicacy was the hallmark of this style.
-Motifs of ribbons and bows, cobwebs and lace, leaves and flowers predominated - anything that lent itself to a curvy shape, and always with plenty of openwork.
+Motifs of ribbons and bows, cobwebs and lace, leaves and flowers predominated—anything that lent itself to a curvy shape, and always with plenty of openwork.
 The stones would often be in a millegrain setting, to add to the air of intricate frothiness.
-The graceful designs were highly symmetrical,... inspired by 18th-century rococo patterns.
+The graceful designs were highly symmetrical, inspired by 18th-century rococo patterns.

 But if the inspiration lay in a historic style, the execution reflected state-of-the-art technology.
 Diamonds were the stone of choice, thanks to the immense output of South African diamond mines in the late 1800s that greatly increased the availability (and affordability) of the sparklers, according to Clare Phillips in Jewelry: From Antiquity to the Present.
 Advances in the craft of creating cultured pearls helped make pearls omnipresent, too.